giovannigarifo/bigdata/README.md

 # bigdata

-Repository that contains all the projects developed for the BigData course of the Politecnico di Torino
+Repository that contains all the projects developed during the laboratories of the BigData course of the Politecnico di Torino.
+In the wiki section you can find summaries of the lectures, cheatsheets and code samples.

 ## create new project in intellij